MrFarland/Encyclopedia-Exandria/module/51-alabaster_sierras.md

 The [Alabaster Trail](alabaster-trail) is small road that connects the city of [Whitestone](whitestone) at the northern tip of the [Alabaster Peninsula](alabaster-sierras) to the rest of [Tal'Dorei](taldorei).
 It winds southward for a little more than 360 miles through the [Parchwood Timberland](parchwood-timberland) to the town of [Turst Fields](turst-fields) in the eastern [Dividing Plains](dividing-plains).

 Travel on the trail is extremely dangerous.
-While the northern and southern ends are well patrolled by the [Paleguard](paleguard) and [Shields of the Plains](shields-of-the-plains) respectively, travelers attempting the journey are advised to join a caravan or hire escorts.
+While the northern and southern ends are well patrolled by the Pale Guard and Shields of the Plains respectively, travelers attempting the journey are advised to join a caravan or hire escorts.

 [Bandits](/monster/bandit), [gnolls](/monster/gnoll) and [orcs](/monster/orcs) are a constant threat on the southern end, but even they avoid the stretch through the forest.
 Lycans, dire beasts, and undead creatures roam the [Timberland](parchwood-timberland) and it is not uncommon for them to attack travelers on the road and in their camps.